valentinbiz/benchIt/README.md

 ## Backend Configuration

 BenchIt uses Firebase as the backend database.
-To configure the backend, follow these steps:
+To configure the backend, follow these steps 👣

 1. Create a Firebase project on the Firebase website.
 1. From the Firebase Console, select the project that you just created.